 FIRST ALERT FORECAST - Drying out and heating up this week!

 TUCSON, Ariz.
-(13 News) - Westerly flow will dry us out this week, causing Monsoon to pause in Arizona.
-Dew points will drop into the 30s and 40s with plentiful sunshine and warming temperatures.
-Triple digit highs return starting Tuesday with record highs possible by the end of the workweek.
-One plus side?
-Lower dew points mean “cooler” nights and mornings this week with lows in the 60s and 70s.
+(13 News) - High pressure will dry us out and heat us up this week, putting a pause on Monsoon in Arizona.
+The exception is the potential for a few build ups over higher elevations in Cochise County during the afternoon hours.
+Dew points will drop into the 30s and 40s with plentiful sunshine and gradually warming temperatures.
+Daily record highs are possible by the end of the workweek and into the weekend with an Excessive Heat Watch in place Saturday morning through Sunday evening.
+Isolated storm chances return by Tuesday of next week.

 WEDNESDAY: Mostly sunny skies.
 High near 103°.